 Donna Hickman is the newest addition to A Place To Be's Board of Directors.
 She currently serves as the acting Treasurer.
 Donna brings to the table a wide range of experiences acquired over years of working within the banking world.
 She has served as a Market Leader and Vice President for BB&T Bank, as well as a Vice President of Commercial Lending for Middleburg Bank.

 Donna's excellent track record in lending and financial expertise makes her an excellent Treasurer of the Board for A Place To Be.
 Her son Noah has participated in several A Place To Be Summer Camps and Social Groups.

-Doug Meeker is an accomplished digital media executive with a broad range of experience in publishing, advertising and technology.
-As a senior leader for co’s such as Best Software, AOL, Examiner and Gannett, he has built, managed and had P/L responsibility for a variety of sales, marketing and operations organizations from start-ups to $100M divisions.
+Doug Meeker is an accomplished technology executive with a broad range of experience in digital media and software.
+As a senior leader for AOL, Best Software, Examiner and Gannett, he has built and managed P/L responsibility for a variety of sales, marketing and operations organizations from start-ups to $100M divisions.

 Rob is a Senior Vice President and Team Leader for Rutherfoord, a leading risk management, employee benefits and surety bonding broker based in the Mid-Atlantic.
 Rob is an active member of several trade associations serving the insurance, construction, moving storage & logistics, and real estate industries, including AGC, ABC, AMSA, NAIOP, NAREIT, and WBC, and has participated in a variety of roles for many civic & charitable organizations.

 Rob successfully served as the Board President for A Place To Be for several years, and still resides on the Board as a General Member.
 He currently resides in Leesburg, VA with his wife Tracy and their children, Madison, Ryan, and Carson.